 Do Not Use Additional Long-Acting Beta2-Agonists

-Patients should be advised that localized infections with Candida albicans occurred in the mouth and pharynx in some patients.
+Inform patients that localized infections with Candida albicans occurred in the mouth and pharynx in some patients.
 If oropharyngeal candidiasis develops, it should be treated with appropriate local or systemic (i.e., oral) antifungal therapy while still continuing therapy with BREO ELLIPTA, but at times therapy with BREO ELLIPTA may need to be temporarily interrupted under close medical supervision.
-Rinsing the mouth without swallowing after inhalation is advised to help reduce the risk of thrush.
+Advise patients to rinse the mouth with water without swallowing after inhalation to help reduce the risk of thrush.

-Patients with COPD who have received BREO ELLIPTA have a higher risk of pneumonia and should be instructed to contact their healthcare providers if they develop symptoms of pneumonia (e.g., fever, chills, change in sputum color, increase in breathing problems).
+Patients with COPD have a higher risk of pneumonia; instruct them to contact their healthcare providers if they develop symptoms of pneumonia.

-Patients should be advised that BREO ELLIPTA may cause systemic corticosteroid effects of hypercorticism and adrenal suppression.
-Additionally, patients should be instructed that deaths due to adrenal insufficiency have occurred during and after transfer from systemic corticosteroids.
+Advise patients that BREO ELLIPTA may cause systemic corticosteroid effects of hypercorticism and adrenal suppression.
+Additionally, inform patients that deaths due to adrenal insufficiency have occurred during and after transfer from systemic corticosteroids.
+Patients should taper slowly from systemic corticosteroids if transferring to BREO ELLIPTA.

-Patients who are at an increased risk for decreased BMD should be advised that the use of corticosteroids may pose an additional risk.
+Advise patients who are at an increased risk for decreased BMD that the use of corticosteroids may pose an additional risk.

-Long-term use of inhaled corticosteroids may increase the risk of some eye problems (cataracts or glaucoma); regular eye examinations should be considered.
+Inform patients that long-term use of inhaled corticosteroids may increase the risk of some eye problems (cataracts or glaucoma); consider regular eye examinations.

 No studies of carcinogenicity, mutagenicity, or impairment of fertility were conducted with BREO ELLIPTA; however, studies are available for the individual components, fluticasone furoate and vilanterol, as described below.

-Fluticasone furoate produced no treatment-related increases in the incidence of tumors in 2-year inhalation studies in rats and mice at inhaled doses up to 9 and 19 mcg/kg/day, respectively (approximately equal to the MRHDID in adults on a mcg/m² basis).
+Fluticasone furoate produced no treatment-related increases in the incidence of tumors in 2-year inhalation studies in rats and mice at inhaled doses up to 9 and 19 mcg/kg/day, respectively (approximately 0.5 times the MRHDID in adults on a mcg/m² basis).

 In a 2-year carcinogenicity study in mice, vilanterol caused a statistically significant increase in ovarian tubulostromal adenomas in females at an inhalation dose of 29,500 mcg/kg/day (approximately 8,750 times the MRHDID in adults on an AUC basis).
 No increase in tumors was seen at an inhalation dose of 615 mcg/kg/day (approximately 530 times the MRHDID in adults on an AUC basis).